WDI-SEA/express-daily-planet/readme.md

     * purpose: find an article by id in the array of `articles` and display it.

 ## Static Pages
-Create the following `site` related routes:
+Create need the following `site` related routes:

 * `get` `/about` serve a static about daily planet page.
 * `get` `/contact` serve a static `contact` page.